selaguardia/ProjectZero/README.md

 - event listener to increase levels by 1 --done
 - create timer --done
 - create event listeners to decrease levels by 1 every second --done
-    - when 0 game over or revive pet
 - tie the reduce timer to update html element for the progress bar --done
+- pets age --done
+- morph pet with age --done
+- move across screen while alive
 - style the game
-- pets age
-- morph pet with age
-- move across screen while alive

 INCLUDED IN README --incomplete
 - explanation of what the project is and why you made it